minio/docs/source/reference/minio-mc/mc-version.rst

 .. start-mc-version-desc

-The :mc:`mc version` command enables, suspends, and retrieves the :ref:`versioning <minio-bucket-versioning>` configuration for a MinIO bucket.
+The :mc:`mc version` command enables, suspends, and retrieves the :ref:`versioning <minio-bucket-versioning>` status for a MinIO bucket.

 .. end-mc-version-desc